I have worked twenty-eight years at the top level of the Antiquarian book trade.

 I routinely provide appraisals for insurance coverage, gift or estate taxes, and charitable contribution purposes, 401(k) holdings, and net worth statements.

 In sum, I have worked as a qualified appraiser for insurance and official tax purposes in the field of Rare Books & Manuscripts for over twenty years.

-In the last ten years I have appraised over $250 million worth of rare books and ancient manuscripts.
+In the last twelve years I have appraised over $500,000,000 worth of rare books and ancient manuscripts.